lrahbek/advanced_cognitive_neuroscience24/assignment3/README.md

 # Assignment 3
-Folder for assignment 3 in Advanced Cognitive Neuroscience

-The folder contains two sub-folders:
+Folder for assignment 3.
+It contains two sub-folders:

 - ```src/```: